nicklockwood/ShapeScript/docs/ios/import.md

 ## Models

 The `import` command is not limited to loading `.shape` files.
-It can load models in any of the [export formats](export.md) supported by ShapeScript.
+It can load models in many of the [export formats](export.md) supported by ShapeScript.
 Imported models can be used just like imported script files:

 ```swift
 define rocket {